smaht-dac/submitr/docs/source/usage.rst

 As mentioned in the `previous section <usage.html#submission>`_, using the ``--submit`` option `will` perform validation of your metadata before submitting it (after prompting you to do so).
-But if you want to `only` run validation `without` submitting the metadata to SMaHT Portal, then invoke ``submit-metadata-bundle`` with the :boldcode:`--validate` option like::
+But if you want to `only` run validation `without` the possibility of submitting the metadata to SMaHT Portal, then invoke ``submit-metadata-bundle`` with the :boldcode:`--validate` option like::

    submit-metadata-bundle your_metadata_file.xlsx --env <environment-name> --validate